GustavoBastos04/Syscall_creation_OS_Work/README.md

 There's a report about what I did to learn and code the syscall, and the work specification.
 </p>
 <p>
-With make, inside /src/ directory, is possible to boot xv6 OS as well as manipulate processes, but on the work specifications there are also instructions available</p>
+With Makefile, inside /src/ directory, is possible to boot xv6 OS as well as manipulate processes, but on the work specifications there are also instructions available</p>